ignaciomsarmiento/spread_detection_and_dynamics_CoVIDA/README.md

 ## Code files:

 - `_Main.sh` Contains the sequence of execution of scripts to reproduce the figures and tables in the paper and appendix.
-It also creates a folder (logs) to house  log files:
+It also creates a folders to house  tables (Results_tables), figures (views), temporary data (Data/temp), and log files.
+To run it on a terminal with `zsh` shell,  type `sh _Main.sh &` :

 	- `1a_fig1_analytic_calculations.R` generates the calculations for Figures 1a and 1b, saves it to `temp/Fig1_calculations.RData`
 	- `1b_fig1_analytic_plots.R` plots  Figures 1a and 1b, calls `temp/Fig1_calculations.RData`